fmorenovr/fmorenovr.github.io/_posts/2017-05-22-Using-GIMP-to-create-wonderful-things.md

 ### Using GIMP

-This is my original image:
+This is my original image, my hamster Rapidash:

 ![hamster][Hamster]